 All Literacy DuPage Tutors receive health literacy training through:

 - Specific health literacy segments during the initial 15-hour new volunteer tutor training

 - Health literacy-themed workshops throughout the year

-- Additional year-round support: monthly peer-tutor mentor workshops, review meetings with Program Director after 35 hours of tutoring, and as needed meetings with Program Director
+- Additional year-round support: monthly peer-tutor mentor workshops, review meetings with Program Director after 35 hours of tutoring, and additional support meetings with Program Director, as needed

 Learners from the Health Literacy Referral Program receive focused health literacy tutoring continually working on three or more health-related literacy goals at a time.